jdtaylor7/taylortechblog/_posts/2020-09-01-prometheus_introduction.md

 Personally, I highly value visual representation of data.
-If I can hold a drone in my hand, rotate it, and see that movement matched in a graphical environment, I can much more easily check the correctness of the data pipeline, sensors, control algorithm, etc. Thus, this is a core requirement of the simulator.
+If I can hold a drone in my hand, rotate it, and see that movement matched in a graphical environment, then I can easily check the correctness of the data pipeline, sensors, control algorithm, etc. Thus, this is a core requirement of the simulator.

 To achieve this, I decided to implement the graphical component of the tool in OpenGL.
 Since I had not touched OpenGL before, I leaned heavily on [LearnOpenGL](https://learnopengl.com/), which is an excellent tutorial provided by Joey de Vries.
-If you are interested in learning OpenGL yourself, I would highly recommend it as a resource.
+If you are interested in learning OpenGL yourself I would highly recommend it as a resource.

 A certain level of graphical fidelity also helps a piece of software feel more